Tuesday, February 26, 2019

 O. R. Cummings Collection 2009_2_40_131

 The B&F, in the course of construction, built two iron bridges, one, 100 feet in length, over the canal at the head of Island Avenue, in Fairfield, and the second, 200 feet long, across the Sebasticook River at Benton Falls.
-Public highway bridges crossed by the railway were the span over the east channel of the Kennebec River, from the Benton shore to the east shore of Bunker's Island; the bridge over the central channel of the Kennebec River from the west shore of Bunker's Island to the east shore of Mill Island, and the bridge over the west channel or canal of the Kennebec, leading from the west channel or canal of the Kennebec, leading from the west shore of Mill Island to the west shore of the Kennebec.
+Public highway bridges crossed by the railway.
+The span over the east channel of the Kennebec River, from the Benton shore to the east shore of Bunker's Island; the bridge over the central channel of the Kennebec River from the west shore of Bunker's Island to the east shore of Mill Island, and the bridge over the west channel or canal of the Kennebec, leading from the west channel or canal of the Kennebec, leading from the west shore of Mill Island to the west shore of the Kennebec.

 An additional .30 mile in sidings was added in 1904 and in 1907 and 1908, the track was thoroughly reconditioned and new ballast added.
 Fifteen hundred new ties were installed and .125 miles in additional sidings were built.
-The bridge at Benton Falls had new wood planks installed and one side rerailed and the overhead was given considerable attention.
+The bridge at Benton Falls had new wood planks installed, and one side rerailed and the overhead was given considerable attention.
 The carbarn was rebuilt with a galvanized corrugated steel roof and steel sides.

 Two-track carbarn at Benton Falls